Jordan Wolfson: Female Figure

-Wolfson's Female Figure (2014) is an animatronic sculpture of a woman dressed in a negligée, thigh-high vinyl boots, and a green half-witch mask covered in dirt marks and scuffs.
+Wolfson's Female Figure (2014) is an animatronic sculpture of a woman dressed in a négligée, thigh-high vinyl boots, and a green half-witch mask covered in dirt marks and scuffs.
 The figure dances while speaking in Wolfson's voice.
 Using facial recognition technology, she locks eyes with viewers through a mirror.
 In 2019 ARTnews and Artnet News listed Female Figure as one of the artworks that defined the decade.

 Colored Sculpture

 Wolfson's Colored Sculpture (2016) was first shown at David Zwirner gallery in New York City and later exhibited at the Tate Modern in London, LUMA Foundation in Arles, and at the Stedelijk Museum, Amsterdam.
 The work consists of an animatronic sculptural figure of a boy attached to the ceiling with long chains connected to his head, arm, and leg.
 The boy's cartoon-like appearance is based on familiar images of Huck Finn, the 1940s television character Howdy Doody, and the MAD magazine character Alfred E. Neuman.
 The sculpture's movements - the boy is by turn hoisted up, dropped to the floor, and swung through the air - are timed and regulated by motors built into the ceiling.
 His eyes are equipped with facial recognition technology that allows the sculpture to make eye contact with viewers present in the room.